 That ratio, it is presumed, allows the goodness of the charred oak to infuse more quickly with the spirit, rendering a quicker maturation.
 They also point out that the surface-to-spirit ratio also increases the ‘Angel’s share’ of alcohol which evaporates out of the oak.
 True enough, and that evaporation is displaced with good sea air, of which Laphroaig distillery has plenty.
 In the end, this is a gambit to allow the whisky master to create a whisky with the balance and sophistication of a fully (e.g., 10 or 12-year) matured whisky with spirit what hasn’t aged as long.
 Alchemy, I say!
 Can you get gold from lead (well, without a nuclear reactor)?

 The result, according to the canister notes, is ‘a soft and velvety edge to complement Laphroaig’s distinctive peatiness.’
-That’s to be seen, isn’t it?
 As I noted before, the 10-year is a remarkably balanced malt with an incredibly long finish.

-Not much!
-The ScotchNoob reports that the initial maturation is five years, with a further seven months in the smaller casks, but Laphroaig’s website is remarkably terse on the subject.
+The ScotchNoob reports that the initial maturation of the Quarter Cask in bourbon barrels is five years, with a further seven months in the smaller casks, but Laphroaig’s website is remarkably terse on the subject.
 Given the younger whiskies I have tried, I’d be amazed to find the Quarter Cask treatment to approach the balance of the 10.